 ⚠️ Watch out for fake tickets ⚠️

-Be careful!
+Be warned!
 Fake tickets for the Hungarian Parliament are on sale on the internet.
-To avoid scams, be sure to buy your ticket on this official site.

 👉 Looking for tips and recommendations?
 Here are all of Captain Ulysses’ suggestions!

 🛏️ Accommodation: if you’re looking for an accommodation in Budapest, Captain Ulysses highly recommends Booking.
 You’ll find a wide choice of hotels, hostels and apartments in the Hungarian capital.
 The Captain recommends in particular:

 – to treat yourself: Hotel Moments Budapest

 🎟️ Activities: as for booking visits and tourist activities, Captain Ulysses recommends three websites: GetYourGuide, Tiqets and Civitatis.
 Guided tours, cruises, skip-the-line tickets, tourist activities… there’s plenty to choose from!